 How Large Groups Affect Happiness

+The study points to the average group sizes of our ancient ancestors, and how these group sizes support the Savannah theory.
 The average size of hunter-gatherer groups, neolithic villages in ancient Mesopotamia, and other ancient groups of people was about 150 people.
-The researchers explain that our brains evolved for functioning in groups of about that size, and that when groups get larger than 150 to 200 people, they tend to split in two to facilitate better communication and problem-solving.
+The researchers explain that our brains evolved to function in groups of about that size and that when groups get larger than 150 to 200 people, they tend to split in two to facilitate better communication and problem-solving.

 Larger groups, however, appeared to have a more negative effect on individuals with average intelligence, whereas our more intelligent ancestors demonstrated greater strategic flexibility and innate ingenuity, allowing them (and now their ancestors) to be better able to adapt to larger groups [2].